 The Arizona Fire and Burn Educators Association is proud to welcome you to our website.
 We hope this will provide a resource for educators and families to find injury prevention materials to help make our communities safer.
 Be sure to check out the calendar which highlights members’ activities, as well as training opportunities at the National Fire Academy and closer to home in the Southwest.

-NFPA Blog Highlights Smoke Alarm Save, Provides Safety Tips
+NFPA Button Links to Smoke Alarm Safety Tips

 Hoarding Issue Gains Attention as Fire Safety Problem